simul/Teleport/README.md

     * Remove RelWithDebInfo and MinSizeRelease configurations.
 3. Right-click UnrealDemo.uproject and select Generate Visual Studio project files and then Switch Unreal Engine version to Simul's private 4.22 branch.
 4. Add the created projects to the solution at plugins/UnrealDemo/UnrealDemo.sln.
 Make sure that the release build of libavstream is configured to compile in Development Editor solution config.
 The projects needed are:
-    * cuda_kernels
     * libavstream
     * basisu
     * enet
     * srt_virtual
     * srt_static
 	* haicrypt_virtual

+5. Ensure cuda_kernels project in libavstream solution is at least toolset Visual Studio 2019.
-5. Build the projects, this creates static libraries for UnrealDemo to link.
+6. Build the projects, this creates static libraries for UnrealDemo to link.
-6. Open and build the UE4 project in `Development Editor` configuration.
+7. Open and build the UE4 project in `Development Editor` configuration.
-7. Go to Edit->Editor Preferences, General->Performance and disable "Use Less CPU When in Background".
+8. Go to Edit->Editor Preferences, General->Performance and disable "Use Less CPU When in Background".
 This is to prevent UE switching to a slow low-power mode when the Editor window is not in focus.
-8. Put r.ShaderDevelopmentMode=1 in your UE4 directory\Engine\Config\ConsoleVariables.ini
+9. Put r.ShaderDevelopmentMode=1 in your UE4 directory\Engine\Config\ConsoleVariables.ini
-9. (OPTIONAL) Package the project for `Windows 64-bit` platform.
+10. (OPTIONAL) Package the project for `Windows 64-bit` platform.
 This is recommended for best performance during testing.

 ## Building Android client application